Awesth/CPPGame/README.md

-# CPPGame
+# Introduction
 This is a straightforward terminal game.
-It was mostly written to incorporate the ideas that I learned from reading books/watching videos/looking at examples.
+It was mostly written to practice the ideas that I learned from reading books/watching videos/looking at examples.